How to Make A WordPress Site Mobile Responsive

 Mobile phones open up a lot of potential for features such as push notifications and persistent loading over slow connections.
-However, while there are solutions to help turn your website into a mobile web app and take the whole mobile-friendly concept to the next level, many are still in the embryonic stages, meaning the functionality you’d expect could be lacking.
+However, while there are solutions to help turn your website into a mobile web app and take the mobile-friendly concept to the next level, many are still under development and testing phases.

-There are two primary modes of thought regarding the creation of responsive menus:
+There are two primary schools of thought regarding the creation of responsive menus: